 This can include team planning meetings that you have set out for the whole month, this can also work as a guide for you to prepare for your weekly spreads.

-This is also a good way for you to see any window to take some time off for yourself to enjoy other activities other than work.
+This is also a good way for you to see any window to take some time off for yourself to enjoy activities other than work.

 7.)
 Small-Group Lesson Plans